 Many of us assume end-of-life planning is something we can deal with at a later date; that there’s no urgency in settling affairs now.
 If you feel this way, you aren’t alone.
 In a recent survey that we conducted, 52% of Americans 45 or older have done no end-of-life planning.

-Going through the process of pre-planning can also reveal our deepest values — including how we want our friends and family to remember us.
-You might start thinking about what you can leave to honor your memories together when you’re gone.
-This is why writing letters to loved ones before dying can be such a meaningful gift: they’ll know exactly how much you cared for them.
+Going through the process of pre-planning can reveal our deepest values — including how we want our friends and family to remember us.
+This is why writing letters to loved ones before dying can be such a meaningful gift and way to cope with end-of-life.

 There’s no perfect end-of-life letter.
 It simply holds meaning because it comes from you.
 Your letter can be a space to express gratitude, or simply say ‘I love you’ or ‘Thank you.’
 It can be an opportunity to apologize or forgive.
 You can leave words of wisdom for children, tender words for a partner, or inspiration for a dear friend.
-Long or short, they’re special because they become a part of your lasting legacy.
-It can even be a living document that you revisit and add to over time.
+Long or short, it’s special because it comes from you.